-Creating Successful Engineered Labor Standards
+5 Steps for Creating Successful Engineered Labor Standards

 What Are Engineered Labor Standards?

-Engineered labor standards refer to a method of determining the amount of time required to perform a specific job task, taking into account all the elements involved in the process.
-This can include the physical demands of the job, the equipment and tools used, and the necessary skills and training of the worker.
-The goal of engineered labor standards is to provide a scientifically-based, objective measure of the time required to perform a task, as a means of improving productivity and reducing waste.
+Engineered labor standards (ELS) refer to a method of determining the amount of time required to perform a specific task.
+ELS should account for all elements involved in the task process, including the physical demands of the job, the equipment and tools used and the necessary skills and training of the worker.

 What Are the Benefits of Engineered Labor Standards?